Skip to content

 Choose by base

-From Chania, western beaches become possible but not effortless.
-From Rethymno, the beach decision should be more selective: west, south, or local, but rarely all at once.
-From Heraklion, beaches are often better as part of a central or eastern rhythm rather than a forced western pilgrimage.
+From Chania, western beaches become possible with a serious day plan.
+From Rethymno, the beach decision should be more selective: west, south, or local, rarely all at once.
+From Heraklion, beaches often work better as part of a central or eastern rhythm than as a forced western pilgrimage.

 Season and timing